MRNA INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Moderna, Inc. Investors With Substantial Losses Have Opportunity To Lead Class A...

 Class Definition

-This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired Moderna securities between January 18, 2023, and June 25, 2024, inclusive (the“Class Period”).
-Such investors are encouraged to join this case by visiting the firm's site: bgandg.com/MRNA .
+This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired Moderna securities between January 18, 2023, and June 25, 2024, inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm's site: bgandg/MRNA .

 Case Details